wesdottoday/lauraganthony.com/content/talks/_index.md

 # Speaking Engagements

-Laura Anthony brings practical insights and engaging presentations to conferences, workshops, and corporate events worldwide.
+Laura Anthony brings practical insights and engaging presentations to conferences, workshops, and corporate events.
 Her talks combine real-world case studies with actionable strategies that audiences can implement immediately.